 On most climbs, you would want your feet to be pivot-able for easier control for your next move.
 In order for you to be pivot-able, you

 should be using the ball of your feet or your toes.
 When your feet are directly perpendicular to the wall, your hip is pushed out away from the wall which may cause you to fall.
-There will be certain time when you want your feet to push your hip away from the wall.
-For most of the time, you want your hip hugs against the wall.
+There will be a certain time when you want your feet to push your hip away from the wall.
+Most of the time, you want your hip hugs against the wall.
 This is when you want your feet to parallel or close to parallel the wall.

-When you pivot your toes or the ball of your feet, you will also need to be aware of the which direction you will be climbing.
+When you pivot your toes or the ball of your feet, you will also need to be aware of which direction you will be climbing.
 In addition to climbing up, are you leaning toward the left or the right?
 This is when you will need to transfer your weight from your pivot foot to the other foot almost like a lunge shifting your hip left or right from one foot to the other.

 Your leg muscles especially those quadriceps and calves are much stronger than your arm muscles so make the most of your climb by using your legs and feet.
 Positioning, pivoting, and shifting of weight are key factors to your initial climbing techniques.
 Keep doing this and it will also tone your core abdomen muscles.

 Only use your feet to move up.
 Your hands can prop against the walls but do not use it to grab any holds.
 Practice climbing up and climbing down.
-This will help you incorporate the three techniques: positioning, pivoting, and shifting.
+This will help you incorporate the three techniques: positioning, pivoting and shifting.